Scalable Verification of Neural Control Barrier Functions Using Linear Bound Propagation: Introduction

 Finding a CBF---particularly one that maximizes the \emph{control invariant set}---remains an ongoing challenge in the control literature~\citep{DBLP:journals/tac/AmesXGT17,DBLP:journals/tac/XiaoB22,DBLP:conf/cdc/Clark21}.
 A common approach relies on \emph{sum-of-squares} (SOS) programming~\citep{Han_SOS_2023}, which formulates safety and invariance conditions as semidefinite programs.
 However, SOS methods generally only apply when the dynamics, control inputs, and candidate barrier functions are polynomial.
 In addition, finding a valid CBF typically requires careful selection of an appropriate monomial parameterization basis for the barrier~function.

 To overcome these challenges, CBFs represented as neural networks—\emph{neural CBFs}—have become a popular alternative, enabling the \emph{inductive synthesis} of barrier functions for a broad class of dynamics and safety constraints~\citep{zhao_synthesizing_2020,zhang_exact_nodate,hu_verification_2024,abate_formal_2021}.
 Neural CBFs allow for arbitrary nonlinear dynamics, and the expressiveness of the barrier function can be increased with the neural network's size, thereby expanding the obtainable control invariant set.
 However, the main drawback of learning a \emph{candidate barrier~function} arguably lies in the high cost of post-hoc verification required to prove that the candidate is a valid CBF.
 This verification stage constitutes the primary computational bottleneck, constrained by two key factors: (1) the size of the neural network and (2) the dimensionality of the dynamical system.
-Existing verification approaches predominantly rely on satisfiability modulo theories (SMT) solvers \citep{zhao_synthesizing_2020,abate_fossil_2021,sha_synthesizing_2021, Edwards_2024} and mixed-integer programming (MIP)~\citep{DBLP:conf/hybrid/Zhao0ZZTL22}, both of which exhibit poor scalability with respect to network size.
-Architecture-specific approaches \citep{zhang_exact_nodate, hu_verification_2024}, meanwhile, lack generalization to networks with arbitrary nonlinear activation functions needed for sufficient~expressivity.
+Existing verification approaches that rely on satisfiability modulo theories (SMT) solvers \citep{zhao_synthesizing_2020,abate_fossil_2021,sha_synthesizing_2021, Edwards_2024} or mixed-integer programming (MIP)~\citep{DBLP:conf/hybrid/Zhao0ZZTL22} exhibit poor scalability with respect to network size.
+Approaches that have employed branch-and-bound verification have until now been restricted to ReLU-based neural CBFs, as this facilitates efficient computation of the gradient of the network \citep{shi2022efficiently, zhang_exact_nodate, hu_verification_2024}.
+Learning neural CBFs for challenging problems requires introducing sufficient nonlineararity into the network, which motivates our focus on networks with arbitrary nonlinear activation functions. \paragraph{Our approach} In this paper, we propose a scalable verification technique for neural CBFs that overcomes the limitations of SMT-based verifiers while still allowing for arbitrary activation~functions.
+Instead of using SMT solvers to reason over the exact nonlinear conditions required for a function to be a CBF, we derive sufficient linear conditions for more efficient verification of a neural candidate barrier function.
+To compute these sufficient linear conditions, we extend \emph{linear bound propagation} (LBP)~\citep{zhang_efficient_2018} to derive linear upper and lower bounds on the gradients of the network.
+Rooted in recent advances in neural network verification \citep{zhang_efficient_2018, Shi2025}, LBP has been applied to the verification of \emph{discrete-time} stochastic barrier functions \citep{mathiesen2022safety}.
+Our setting with \emph{continuous-time} dynamics requires a derivative condition to establish~set invariance, necessitating linear bounds to the network gradients and linear relaxations of Lie derivatives.